alirtabul/ninos_story/analysis.md

 #### Gender Diversity Score
 We said scores, so here is our second score.
 We concenrate on the gender of the actors here and we penalise any under- or overrepresentation of gender similarly to our ethnic diversity score above. <br>

 Before we give oour attention to the score, let us see the differences between men and women.
-In this following grpah we might think that the mean box office revenue is similar for both, but we want to highlight that the scale is logarithmic!
+In this following graph we might think that the mean box office revenue is similar for both, but we want to highlight that the scale is logarithmic!
 Do not rely only on your eyes!

 <div style="text-align: center; margin: 0 auto;">
   <iframe src="assets/plots/box_office_per_gender.html" width="900" height="600" frameborder="0" style="display: block; margin: 0 auto;"></iframe>